GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Review Current Practices: We assess contracts, pay, housing, transport and safety arrangements against IFA v6 and typical GRASP-style expectations.
+Review Current Practices: We assess contracts, pay, housing, transport and safety arrangements against GLOBALG.A.P.
+IFA requirements, worker welfare compliance evidence, and buyer social compliance expectations.

 -

-Identify Gaps and Priorities: We highlight where conditions, procedures or documentation fall short and which issues carry highest reputational or audit risk.
+Identify Gaps and Priorities: We highlight where labour documentation, health and safety management, and grievance mechanisms fall short and which issues carry the highest audit risk.

 -